-Our vision is of a world defined by social justice and gender equality: one where women and girls everywhere are able to claim their rights, freed from discrimination and prejudice.
+Our vision is of a world defined by social and gender justice where women and girls in all their diversity everywhere are able to claim and enjoy their rights, and live free from oppression, prejudice and discrimination.

-Our goal is to promote gender equality and the rights of women and girls in the global south who face intersecting discriminations, putting their voices and priorities at the centre of policy making.
+Our goal is to promote gender justice and the rights of women and girls across the Global South who face multiple and intersecting forms of discrimination, putting their voices, analyses and priorities at the centre of policy making, creating more just societies.

 We pursue our goals in four ways:

-2. We work with our members and allies to influence decision-makers and shape policy debates
+2. We work with our members and allies to hold the UK government to account and promote a more progressive agenda.

-4. We build a progressive and effective network
+4. We strive to build a network capable of achieving our aims

 “I am very impressed by how much GADN has grown both in terms of its membership and its influence.
 It has helped me keep me up-to-date on the key issues affecting the rights of women and girls in development.”